ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 }
 ```

-> **Note:** A Ballerina GraphQL resource or remote method can return a `table` as well.
-When a method is returning a `table`, the corresponding GraphQL field type is a `LIST` type.
+> **Note:** A Ballerina GraphQL resource or remote method can also return a `table`.
+When a method returns a `table`, the corresponding GraphQL field type is a `LIST` type.

 In this code:
 - The resource method definition has the accessor `get`, which is used to identify the resource methods as a field of the `Query` type.
 - Then comes the name of the field.
 The return type is the type of the field.
-- The above resource method first retrieves the array of `CovidEntry` records from the data source as an array, and then, returns an array of `CovidData` service type array as the result using the built-in `map` function.
+- The above resource method first retrieves the array of `CovidEntry` records from the data source as an array and then returns an array of `CovidData` service type array as the result using the built-in `map` function.

 ##### Create the `filter` field resource function